 The freelance workforce is a much less codified group than the traditional, full-time workforce.
 Because there are no overarching employers to provide data on freelancing individuals, freelancing statistics aren’t easy to come by.
 Luckily, with growing interest in the gig and freelance economy, many companies have taken it upon themselves to extract data and insights from freelance workforce trends.

 The resulting freelance statistics are useful not only for professionals who are considering who are considering going freelance, but also for businesses that are curious about hiring freelancers.

 Freelance statistics—especially the 32 most interesting ones we’ve hand-picked for this article—illustrate not only the big picture of the freelancing workforce as a whole, but also what the experience of this type of work is like for most freelancers.

-Here are the most useful and surprising freelancing statistics for 2020:
+Here are the most useful and surprising freelancing statistics:

 According to Upwork, the supply side of the US freelance economy consists of 56.7 million total freelancers.
 This number includes all types of freelancers—whether they do freelance work full-time, part-time, or only occasionally.

 And this total number of freelancers is a significant chunk of the overall workforce.
 Exactly 35% of it, in fact.
 According to the Department of Labor, the US workforce hovers around 163,000,000 workers.
 So, just over one in three US workers currently freelance in some capacity.

 An MBO study on the freelance workforce showed that freelancers contribute an annual $1.3 trillion to the US economy every year.
 For context, that comprises exactly 6.8% of the US GDP.
 It also equals 100% of Spain’s total GDP, so freelancers produce enough to economically power an entire country.